Samsung has introduced Ballie – a robot that could be rolling around your home in the future, and may even replace the need for a pet.

 The device is a small ball-shaped robot intended to be the robot you talk to every day to get things done.
-Samsung says Ballie utilises AI to be a security robot, a fitness assistant, and is set to be especially helpful for retirees who need help.
+Samsung says Ballie utilises AI to be a security robot, a fitness assistant, and is set to be especially helpful for retirees who need assistance.

 In an onstage keynote demo, Ballie followed Samsung consumer electronics division CEO H.S.
-Kim on the stage by rolling around, seemingly by using the camera to track Kim as he walked across the stage.
+Kim on the stage by rolling around, seemingly using the camera to track Kim as he walked across the stage.

-Ballie also gave cute little robotic chimes in response to a couple of commands from Kim, and it even rolled right into Kim’s hands when he called for it.
+Ballie also gave cute little robotic chimes in response to a couple of commands from Kim, and even rolled right into Kim’s hands when he called for it.

-According to H.S.
-Kim, President and CEO of Consumer Electronics Division, Samsung Electronics is working on some seriously advanced stuff in what describes is an “Age Of Experience” where hardware and software are married together to create personalised experiences that make life more convenient, more enjoyable, and more meaningful.
+“Samsung is working on some seriously advanced stuff in what’s described as an ‘Age Of Experience’, where hardware and software are married together to create personalised experiences, which make life more convenient, more enjoyable and more meaningful,” Kim said.

-“A screen is not a product – it’s your window to the world, allowing you to instantly connect to your loved ones and friends as if they are in the same room,” said Dr. Casalegno, emphasizing that smart rooms can provide boundless experiences.
-“People can see and experience almost everything in the world and even the unknown world through the screen.”
+“A screen is not a product – it’s your window to the world, allowing you to instantly connect to your loved ones and friends as if they are in the same room.
+People can see and experience almost everything in the world and even the unknown world through the screen,” Casalegno said.

-“We believe AI is the future of personalized care,” stated Dr. Seung.
-“We see on-device AI as central to truly personalized experiences.
-On-device AI puts you in control of your information and protects your privacy, while still delivering the power of personalization.”
+“We believe AI is the future of personalised care.
+We see on-device AI as central to truly personalised experiences.
+On-device AI puts you in control of your information and protects your privacy, while still delivering the power of personalisation,” Seung continued.

 The virtual cardiac rehabilitation solution pairs a Samsung smartwatch with a smartphone via Bluetooth.
-Samsung’s Heart Wise application sends reminders to the patient to exercise, collects activity data, and continuously displays the patient’s heart rate during workouts.
+Samsung’s Heart Wise application sends reminders to the patient to exercise, collects activity data and continuously displays the patient’s heart rate during workouts.

 This is what Facebook has been doing for several years.

 The program enables users to partake in cardiac rehabilitation at home without taking time out of their everyday lives to travel to a hospital or medical clinic.
 The positive results of the home-based cardiac rehabilitation program were published in the New England Journal of Medicine (NEJM) Catalyst last year.

-Samsung claims that intelligent and innovative technology can customise the entire food experience for consumers – from thoughtful recipe suggestions and meal planning tailored to personal preferences and what’s on-hand, to seamless grocery shopping, delivery and cooking.
+Samsung claims that intelligent and innovative technology can customise the entire food experience for consumers – from thoughtful recipe suggestions. to meal planning tailored to personal preferences and what’s on-hand, to seamless grocery shopping, delivery and cooking.

-Samsung also demonstrated how the combination of 5G, edge computing and AI will transform the urban transportation experience.
-Becher shared the company’s vision to lead the new era of vehicles, with 5G technology enabling Vehicle-to-Everything communication, which will seamlessly connect cars to the rest of the city.
+Emily Becher, Senior Vice-President and head of Samsung NEXT Global, shared the company’s vision to lead the new era of vehicles, with 5G technologies enabling Vehicle-to-Everything communication, which will seamlessly connect cars to the rest of the city.

-Becher added that smart cities combined with 5G will be able to provide experiences unimaginable a few years ago to communities.
-She noted, “Faster and easier digital connection with each other will strengthen our sense of community and create entirely new forms of interaction.”
+“Smart cities combined with 5G will be able to provide experiences unimaginable to communities a few years ago.
+Faster and easier digital connection with each other will strengthen our sense of community and create entirely new forms of interaction,” Becher added.

 Kim made clear that as an industry leader, the company’s commitment to data security and personal privacy will not waver, and that the protection of security and privacy will be a top priority as technology advances.